rajeshpleti/SITHARAMA/elysiumanalytics.md

 ## 2. Kibana Query Language <span id="KQL"><span>
 ### KQL Introduction <span id="kqlintroduction"><span>

-The Kibana Query Language (KQL) makes it easy to retrieve events from indexes or filter the results based on fields, values and operators.
+* The Kibana Query Language (KQL) makes it easy to retrieve events from indexes or filter the results based on fields, values and operators.
 By placing cursor in the Search field, It will give suggestions to retrive the data as per Index pattern.

-Supports wildcards, Logical Operations, Dates, Ranges, an upper and lower bound values, not case sensitive, _exists_(searching fo existing of a field), autocomplete feature suggests search syntax
+* Elysium search supports wildcards, Logical Operations, Dates, Ranges, an upper and lower bound values, not case sensitive, _exists_(searching fo existing of a field), autocomplete feature suggests search syntax

 ```bash
 Field:value